 Brand loyalty and customer satisfaction are interlinked.
 That’s straightforward – you can’t have loyal customers if they’re unhappy with your product.

 Why do your customers choose your product?
 Who is your ideal customer?
 Before you can fulfil the needs and wants of your real clients, you have to know what the needs exactly are.

-An Internet monitoring tool, like Brand24, will help you with that.
+A media monitoring tool will help you with that.
 The data you gather will provide the essential information you need to learn about your clients.

 Let’s start with creating a project.
 When you log into Brand24 dashboard, the first thing you need to do is to choose the right keywords.
 You want to monitor what is said about your company online, so one of the keywords should be your company name.
 Try to include as many possible misspellings as possible.

 For example, I monitor “brand24”, but I also put “brand 24” in my project, as many people spell it that way.
 This is crucial if your brand name is somewhat tricky, like Kellogg’s.